 #2 – Speculative Risk

-- Now, the prices of the shares can go in any direction and a person can make either loss, profit or no loss no profit at the time of the sale of those shares.
+- Now, the prices of the shares can go in any direction, and a person can make either loss, profit, or no loss, no profit at the time of the sale of those shares.
 So, this will fall under the Speculative risk.

 #3 – Financial Risk

-Financial risk refers to the risk in which the outcome of the event is measurable in terms of the money i.e., any loss that could occur due to the risk can be measured by the concerned person in monetary value.
-An example of the financial risk includes a loss to the goods in the warehouse of the company due to the fire.
-These risks are insurable and are generally the main subjects of the insurance.
+Financial riskFinancial RiskFinancial risk refers to the risk of losing funds and assets with the possibility of not being able to pay off the debt taken from creditors, banks and financial institutions.
+A firm may face this due to incompetent business decisions and practices, eventually leading to bankruptcy. refers to the danger in which the outcome of the event is measurable in terms of the money, i.e., any loss that could occur due to the risk can be measured by the concerned person in monetary value.
+An example of financial risk includes a loss to the goods in the company’s warehouse due to the fire.
+These risks are insurable and are generally the main subjects of all risk insurance.

 #4 – Non-Financial Risk

-Non-Financial risk refers to the risk in which the outcome of the event is not measurable in terms of the money i.e., any loss that could occur due to the risk cannot be measured by the concerned person in the monetary value.
-The example of the non-financial risk includes the risk of poor selection of the brand while purchasing mobile phones.
+Non-Financial risk refers to the risk in which the outcome of the event is not measurable in terms of the money, i.e., any loss that could occur due to the risk cannot be measured by the concerned person in the monetary value.
+An example of the non-financial risk includes the risk of poor selection of the brand while purchasing mobile phones.
 These risks are uninsurable since they cannot be measured.

 #5 – Particular Risk

 Particular risk refers to the risk which arises mainly because of the actions or the interventions of the individual or the group of some individuals.
 So, the origin of the particular risk by individual-level and impact of the same is felt at a localized level.
-An example of a particular risk includes an accident on the bus.
+An example of a specific chance includes an accident on the bus.
 These risks are insurable and are generally the main subjects of the insurance.

 #6 – Fundamental Risk